Instead of asking where U.S. Soccer goes from here, let’s take a bit of time to first understand where we are, and why.

-This happens to proper footballing nations.
+This happens to proper footballing nations in the modern era.
 There’s very little to be done about such water under the bridge.
 We just have to live with it.

 That said, we must also maintain a proper sense of proportion.
 No one freaks out and calls for the dismantling of national football establishments when Sweden, or Uruguay, or Bulgaria or South Korea or Wales or Greece fails to qualify for a World Cup.
 Because this sort of thing happens all the time in the hyper competitive, generationally dependent realm of world football.

 For the record, all of those nations listed directly above have reached the semifinals of, or won, major tournaments since 1994, whereas the U.S. never has.

 What does that tell us?